 Our Whittier Truck Accident Attorneys are Here to Help

-At Hanning & Sacchetto, our dedicated and experienced personal injury attorneys are here to help if you have been injured in a serious Whittier truck accident caused by a semi-truck driver’s negligence, fatigue, distracted driving or other error.
+At Hanning & Sacchetto, LLP our dedicated and experienced Whittier & Arcadia truck accident attorneys are here to help if you have been injured in a serious Whittier truck accident caused by a semi-truck driver’s negligence, fatigue, distracted driving or other error.
 We know how to investigate a truck accident and build a strong case for the truck driver’s or carrier’s liability.
 For instance, we know that truckers frequently violate the FMCSA hours of service rules limiting how long a truck driver can be on duty or behind the wheel before taking a break.
 We also know that some drivers falsify their records and logs to hide their noncompliance with federal safety rules.
 We’ll bring facts like these to light to firmly establish the liability of the trucker and trucking company.
 More importantly, we understand how a serious injury can impact your life, and we’ll work to create a compelling case that thoroughly documents the money damages owed to you.
 Our attorneys professionally litigate your case until a satisfactory settlement can be reached, including going to trial as necessary to get you an outstanding result.